Our Services

 Certain medical conditions can increase spinal curvature, including:

 If you're experiencing symptoms like leg weakness, numbness, balance problems, or changes in bladder or bowel control, it's important to seek medical care promptly.
-You may also want to use a free Spinal Canal Stenosis symptom checker to help identify whether your symptoms align with this condition before your doctor's visit.
+To better understand what might be causing your symptoms and prepare for your doctor's visit, you can check your symptoms with a free AI-powered tool that takes just a few minutes to complete.

 Some people with kyphosis notice only cosmetic changes.
 Others may experience physical symptoms.